 Residential Recovery Program

-Wharton Center is a residential recovery program for chemically dependent men, with or without co-occurring mental health disorders who may also have a history of involvement in the criminal justice system.
-This program is available to persons who may be diagnosed with Opioid Use Disorders and in need of Medication Assisted Treatment to achieve recovery.
+Lehigh Recovery and Wharton Centers are residential recovery programs for chemically dependent men and women, with or without co-occurring mental health disorders who may also have a history of involvement in the criminal justice system.
+These programs are available to persons who may be diagnosed with Opioid Use Disorders and in need of Medication Assisted Treatment to achieve recovery.
 Treatment includes group and individual therapy, life skills training, and daily 12-step meetings.

 Intensive Outpatient Programs (IOP)